Discover this amazing volcanic lake

 Legends swirled about Caligula’s ships resting in Lake Nemi as far back as the Middle Ages.
 However, they remained a mystery until Mussolini ordered engineers to drain the lake in the late 1920s.
 As the lake level dropped, two ships emerged in 1931.
 A museum was quickly constructed to cover these ships and the associated artifacts, which had been underwater for almost 1900 years.
 A fire during WWII damaged the museum, but it was restored and reopened in 1953.
 The museum currently houses scale replicas of the ships.

-During the tour, it is essential to stop at the curious ham shop that has the most varied types and flavors, in the liquor tent for a free tasting.
+During the tour, it is essential to stop at the ham shop that has the most varied types and flavors to get some samples, as well as in the liquor tent for a free tasting.

-Nothing better than to finalize a tour rich in history and beauties of nature with a refreshing ice cream.
+There’s nothing better than to finalize a tour rich in history and nature with a refreshing ice cream.

-And so, realizing that it is a recommended tour for the whole family and for people who seek to be distracted in a calm and varied environment.
+And so, you’ll also realize that it is a recommended tour for the whole family and for people who seek to be distracted in a calm and varied environment.

 Let Olive Tree Hill arrange a memorable outing for you in the Roman countryside.